Moringa Gummies: What Makes Them Hard to Get Right

 The rarely discussed issue: moringa is a suspension problem, not a flavor problem

-Where moringa gummies typically fail in production
+Where moringa gummies typically go wrong in production

 1) Settling and dose variability